Alibaba is in talks to invest in Uber’s Southeast Asia rival Grab

 Alibaba could substantially increase its business interests in Southeast Asia with an investment in Uber rival Grab.

 Bloomberg reports that Alibaba President Jack Ma is considering joining an upcoming $1.4 billion funding round for Grab which will be led by SoftBank, a company with many links to Alibaba.
 Separately, TechCrunch has confirmed with a source that Alibaba has held meetings with Grab over a potential investment that could see Alipay, the mobile payment service run by Alibaba affiliate Ant Financial, integrated into the Grab app.
+Alibaba is apparently keen to have a closer relationship with Grab’s ‘GrabPay’ payment platform, too.

 Grab declined to comment.
 Alibaba did not respond to a request for comment.